Gaya/clevernode/source/index.md

 ---
 title: Freelance JavaScript Developer - Gaya Kessler
 description: Freelance Developer from the Netherlands.
 Specialises in JavaScript, Node.js, React, TypeScript, and modern front-end development.
-date: 2019-07-11 12:42:58
+date: 2020-07-01 12:00:00
 language: en
 langSwitch: /nl/
 pageHeader: en-index
 ---

 > (Full stack) **Web Developer**.
-Specialising in **JavaScript**, **React**, Node.js, TypeScript, and modern front-end.
 I create **rich applications** for the Internet and mobile platforms.
 Both in the front-end and in the back-end.
+Specialised in **JavaScript**, **React**, Node.js, TypeScript, and modern front-end.

-I am **Gaya Kessler**, a developer living in the Netherlands.
+My name is **Gaya Kessler**, a developer living in the Netherlands.
 Opinionated, always ready for a discussion, and to help build something great.

-My passion is to create the best for the web, always keeping up with the latest in web technologies.
-This allowed me to work on a lot of different projects, and thus experience what works and what doesn't in various different situations.
+My passion is to create _the best for the web_, always keeping up with the latest technologies and trends.
+This allows me to work on projects with different perspectives, and thus know what works and what doesn't.

 **I create simple solutions to complex problems.**

 <section class="contact-now">
-  <a class="contact-now__link" href="#contact">Contact me now</a>
+  <a class="contact-now__link" href="#contact">Get in touch</a>
 </section>

 ## What I am Good at

+My main value I provide is that I can take a **complex subject** and turn it into something **understandable**.
+This way even starting programmers can follow what the complex parts of your product are doing.

+I love **sharing my knowledge** and like to **teach and mentor developers** while I work on projects.
+This way the team I am working with will get a bit of my experience transferred to them.

+My believe is that I **bring more value** to the product if I teach my ways to the current development team.

+My work is at its best in **agile environments**, and with **remote teams**.
+On site is also possible.

+## Technologies I Excel at

 Subjects I mainly focus on are **JavaScript** (and TypeScript), back-end JavaScript using **Node.js**, front-end development, **React**, Redux, **WebPack**, **Single Page Applications** / Progressive Web Apps, and mobile apps (**React Native**).

-I love to work in **agile environments**, both on site and with **remote teams**.

-My main value I provide is that I can take a **complex subject** and turn it into something **understandable**.
-This way even beginning programmers can follow what the complex parts of the product are doing.

 <section class="experience experience--logos">
   <div class="experience__item">